gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 : A bit indicating whether the key material is for restart purposes

 * DTLS Epoch:
 : The DTLS epoch these keys are valid for.
+With the exception of restart keys when this endpoint attempts restart of the SCTP association, the first DTLS epoch set in an association needs to be
+  3. Any subsequent epoch uses the next consecutive number compared to the previously used.

 * Cipher Suite:
 : 2 bytes cipher suite identification for the DTLS 1.3 cipher suite used